jsakamoto/Toolbelt.Blazor.Gamepad/README.md

 _**Note**:_ _`GetGamepadsAsync()` returns empty list until any gamepad devices are activated.
 To activate the gamepad, you should do any actions on the gamepad device while the browser's document has focus._

-Sample .cshtml code is here:
+Sample .razor code is here:

 ```csharp
 @page "/"